Karuna >> Introduction

 We need to get back to our heritage - our birthright - the land.
 Karuna aims to fulfill the opportunity for people to lovingly care for the earth which brings us into life, nourishes and sustains us, and ultimately takes us back again.

-We have chosen to live a Low impact life style as a meaningful transition in the face of climate change,peak oil and economic instability which is nolonger a future possibility but a current reality.The transition to energy decent will be difficult.However the sooner we start preparing for it the easier it will be.If people continue on their current path for another 8-10 years our choice will be lost and we will have committed ourselves,our species and our planet to catastrophic climate change.
+Low impact living as a meaningful transition in the face of climate change,peak oil and economic instability which is nolonger a future possibility but a current reality.The transition to energy decent will be difficult.However the sooner we start preparing for it the easier it will be.If people continue on their current path for another 8-10 years our choice will be lost and we will have committed ourselves,our species and our planet to catastrophic climate change.

 The project embraces permaculture techniques, especially temperate climate Forest Gardening.
 Robert Hart, Shropshire’s own world famous pioneer of temperate climate forest gardening, is a great inspiration to us and is held dear in our hearts.
 Forest Gardening supports the Raw Food Diet (the original diet of humankind).
 This diet is radically environmentally friendly, any minimal waste created through it is easily recycled into compost.
 Through adopting this natural diet we save on energy that gets wasted through cooking, a process which robs us of our food’s nutritional value.
 Eating raw fruits, vegetables, and other plant foods is a major solution to world pollution.
 Landfills are filled with products directly or indirectly related to cooked and processed foods, such as: packaging, wrappers, bags, old stoves. microwaves etc. The supply system is also dependent at every turn on massive use of motor transport (oil) which poisons and pollutes the environment we live in, the air we breathe.

 Karuna is oriented towards the experience of change.
 We are simply sowing seeds and what is the seeds destiny?
 We know that any real solutions must embody a change of heart - an emphatic connection with the fullness of life.Together we are creating an age of restoration, guided by the shared values of interdependence, kinship, cooperation, community and mutual aid.
-There is a dramatic urgency for us to share ingeniously effective solutions with the widest possible audience, inspiring them to join in our global work.
-Your support is needed with advice and assistance in fundraising, practical garden work (aftercare of trees, herbs and shrubs), materials, web site development, constructive creative ideas for new directions within the project etc.
+There is a dramatic urgency for us to share ingeniously effective solutions with the widest possible audience, inspiring them to join in our work.
+Your support is needed with advice and assistance in fundraising, practical garden work, materials, web site development, constructive creative ideas for new directions within the project etc are all welcome.

 We welcome people who share similar dedicated sympathetic nuturance of nature, and have some vision of creativity.
-You are invited to offer suggestions as well as participate.Dont hesitate contact us NOW.
+You are invited to offer suggestions as well as participate.Please dont hesitate contact us NOW.